isublimity/plotly-toolpanel/README.md

 ## Getting Started

-First, you'll need to download the [latest version](https://plot.ly/javascript/) of PlotlyJS, and the latest ToolPanel distributions.
-(Link coming)
+First, you'll need to download the [latest version](https://github.com/plotly/plotly.js) of Plotly.js, and the latest ToolPanel distributions.

 You'll want to create an HTML file and import all of the following dependencies: